Moving to India?

-Expats should consult their embassy in India for health and safety advice before moving to India.
-While most foreigners encounter no major problems, you should plan your stay well.
+Expats should consult their embassy in India for health and safety advice when in India.
+If you are still planning your move, seek advice from the Indian mission in your home country.
+While most foreigners encounter no major problems, you should plan your move well.
 Terrorist warnings are issued on a regular basis, and people moving to India should be aware of that risk.

-Most governments advise against moving to India’s states bordering on Pakistan, especially Jammu and Kashmir, as well as the northeastern regions, for instance, Manipur.
+Most governments advise against moving to India’s states bordering on Pakistan, especially Jammu and Kashmir where terrorist attacks are frequent, as well as the northeastern regions, for instance, Manipur.
 Tourists and expats are also asked to keep security considerations in mind when visiting public events or places which attract large international crowds.

-Common health risks include: dengue fever, chikungunya (a mosquito-borne tropical fever), malaria, Japanese encephalitis, diarrhea, cholera, typhoid fever, rabies, and influenza, as well as hepatitis type A and B. Good precautions against mosquito bites are highly recommended when you move to India.
+If you require emergency medical assistance when in India, dial 112.
+Common health risks include: dengue fever, chikungunya (a mosquito-borne tropical fever), malaria, Japanese encephalitis, diarrhea, cholera, typhoid fever, rabies, and influenza (mainly during monsoon season), as well as hepatitis type A and B. Good precautions against mosquito bites are highly recommended when you move to India.

-India’s infrastructure and transportation networks might be challenging at first.
+India’s transportation networks might be challenging at first, since infrastructure across most of the country is poor.
 Roads in urban areas are constantly congested, and driving is chaotic at best.
 Don’t expect regular public transportation or good connections to hospitals or other facilities in smaller towns or rural areas.
 While all major Indian cities have some form of public transportation — mainly rickshaws and crowded buses — foreigners often prefer taxis as a means of transportation.